Best-code/OneKnobClipper/README.md

 ### Usage
 Clipping Amount Slider – Controls how much of the incoming signal is clipped.

+### License
+This project is licensed under the GNU General Public License v3.0.

+You are free to use, modify, and distribute this software under the terms of the GPL.
+Any derivative works must also be licensed under the GPL v3.0.
+See the LICENSE file for full details.

 Delta Button – Listen to the difference between input and clipped signal.

 Bypass – Toggle the entire clipper on or off.